 - Divide the mashed potatoes into six or eight portions, flatten them like patties and give a bowl like shape.

-- Filled the bowl of mashed potatoes with mawa and paneer mix in the centre and wrap it along so that the stuffing is well secured inside it .
+- Fill the bowl of mashed potatoes with mawa and paneer mix in the centre and wrap it along so that the stuffing is well secured inside it .

-- Shape it like koftas, dipped them in a thin slurry of cornstarch and then rolled them in bread crumbs and deep-fried them in hot oil.
+- Shape it like koftas, dip them in a thin slurry of cornstarch and then roll them in bread crumbs.
+Freeze the kofta balls for 30 minutes.
+Take it out and deep-fried them in hot oil.
 Drained them on a tissue paper.

 - Heat two tablespoon oil in a pan and add the crushed tomato paste or puree and ginger paste.